Flag of Scotland: Incorporation into the Union Flag

 From 1801, in order to symbolise the union of the Kingdom of Great Britain with the Kingdom of Ireland a new design, which included the St Patrick's Cross, was adopted for the flag of the United Kingdom of Great Britain and Ireland.
 A manuscript compiled from 1785 by William Fox, and in possession of the Flag Research Center, includes a full plate showing "the scoth [sic] union" flag with the addition of the cross of St. Patrick.
 This could imply that there was still some insistence on a Scottish variant after 1801.

 Despite its unofficial and historic status the Scottish Union Flag continues to be produced by flag manufacturers, and its unofficial use by private citizens on land has been observed.
 In 2006 historian David R. Ross called for Scotland to once again adopt this design in order to "reflect separate national identities across the UK".
 However, the 1801 design of the Union Flag remains the official flag of the entire United Kingdom of Great Britain and Northern Ireland.

+Replica of 17th century English ship Godspeed, with conjoined Union flag in her “main-toppe” and "Red Crosse" of "South Britaine" in her “fore-toppe”.

 Scottish Union Flag.
 An unofficial variant used in the Kingdom of Scotland during the 17th century, following the Union of the Crowns in 1603.

 Union Flag used in the Kingdom of England from 1606 and, following the Acts of Union, the flag of the Kingdom of Great Britain from 1707 to 1800.

 Union Flag since 1801, including the Cross of Saint Patrick, following the Act of Union between the Kingdom of Great Britain and Kingdom of Ireland.

+Component flags of the Flag of the United Kingdom: Saint George's Cross, Saltire of St Andrew and Saint Patrick's Saltire.